geronime/sinatra-enotify/README.markdown

 ## Requirements:

-Optional redis exception cache added in __0.0.2__ requires `redis` and `yajl-ruby` gems.
+Optional redis exception cache requires `redis` and `yajl-ruby` gems.
 These are not defined as dependency of `sinatra-enotify` to leave the plain version available.

 ## Usage: